Our vertically integrated delivery solutions for zero emissions resources

 Sub.Zero One-stop stations

 We plan to develop a network of Sub.Zero refuelling and recharging stations to support the operation of zero emission vehicles.
-The Sub.Zero stations, distributed to provide green hydrogen and fast charge power, will service ZEV long haul and regional trucks, buses, light commercial vehicles and cars.
-Hydrogen refuelling times are short, usually less than 15 minutes.
+The Sub.Zero stations, distributed to provide Grade A+ hydrogen and fast charge power, will supply ZEV operating with various powertrains.
+Powertrains could include:

-We will be developing a Sub.Zero App that provides the location and availability of Sub.Zero One-stop stations, capable to be used for refuelling, recharging and payment.
+We will be developing a Sub.Zero App that provides the location and availability of Sub.Zero stations, capable to be used for refuelling, recharging and payment.